 - 1.3.
 The Act also requires Authorities to determine an affordable borrowing limit for the year, which cannot be breached.
 This report confirms that borrowing remained well within the limit set prior to the start of the financial year. - 1.4.
 There are two aspects of Treasury performance debt management and cash investments.
 Debt management relates to the City Council's borrowing and cash investments to the investment of surplus cash balances.
-This report covers: - Investment activity during 2014/15 - Borrowing activity during 2014/15 - the capital expenditure and financing for 2014/15; - the UK economy and interest rates - compliance with treasury limits and prudential indicators - way forward for treasury in 15/16 - 1.5.
-The key Prudential Indicators and treasury position is set out as follows:
+This report covers: - > investment activity during 2014/15 - borrowing activity during 2014/15 - the capital expenditure and financing for 2014/15; - the UK economy and interest rates - > compliance with treasury limits and prudential indicators - way forward for treasury in 15/16 - 1.5.
+The key treasury position is set out as follows:

-Prudential Indicator 2013/14 2014/15 2014/15

-Actual Indicator Actual

-£m £m £m
+Key Indicators 2013/14 Actual £m 2014/15 Indicator £m 2014/15 Actual £m

 Capital Expenditure 105 189 184

-Capital Financing
+Capital Financing Requirement

-Requirement

 General Fund 107 115 165

-Housing Revenue 276 276 276
+Housing Revenue Account 276 276 276

-Account

 Total 383 391 441

 Total borrowing 285 283

 Total investments 628 605

 Total Net 343 322

 1.6 Capital Expenditure was slightly below the estimate for the year mainly as a result of slippage.
-The Capital Financing Requirement (CFR) was higher than expected as a result of changes in the calculation methodology implemented during 2014/15.
-The net surplus for the authority moved down from £343m to £322m over the year; this cash outflow of £21m was predominantly as a result of capital expenditure financed from Prudential Borrowing, off-set by positive reserve movements and working capital.
+The net surplus for the authority moved down from £343m to £322m over the year; this cash outflow of £21m was predominantly as a result of capital expenditure, off-set by positive reserve movements and working capital.
 This was reflected in the reduction in investment balances.
 Borrowings remained broadly unchanged over the year, with a small reduction as principal was repaid.